 Kevin Pietersen makes an entrance

 Birth of Kevin Pietersen, in Pietermaritzburg, South Africa.
-KP signed for Nottinghamshire in 2000, and in 2004 was selected for England's tour of Zimbabwe, before heading to South Africa and scoring three centuries.
-He made his Test debut against Australia at Lord's in 2005 and responded with a pair of hard-hitting fifties in a losing cause.
-That memorable English summer was rounded off with a phenomenal 158 on the final day at The Oval, to secure the draw England needed for a first Ashes triumph in 18 years.
-In 2008, Pietersen took over the England captaincy but he stepped down early in 2009 after an acrimonious falling out with coach Peter Moores.
-Though his Test batting remained mostly unaffected, Pietersen's one-day form turned abysmal, as he went 30 innings without a hundred between March 2009 and July 2011.
-In 2012, he announced his retirement from limited-overs internationals to prolong his Test career.
-Reports he had sent derogatory text messages about his captain, Andrew Strauss, to South Africa players filled the media in 2012 and he was dropped from the side after a brilliant hundred in Headingley.
-He was invited back into the ranks a few months later and his masterful 186 in Mumbai led England to their first series win in India in 28 years.
+KP signed for Nottinghamshire in 2000, and in 2004 was selected for England's tour of Zimbabwe, before he scored three ODI centuries in South Africa.
+He set the stamp on England's seismic Ashes win in 2005, the series in which he made his Test debut, with a phenomenal 158 on the final day of the series, at The Oval.
+In 2008, Pietersen took over the captaincy but he stepped down early in 2009 after an acrimonious falling out with coach Peter Moores.
+Pietersen's one-day form fell away and in 2012, he announced his limited-overs retirement to prolong his Test career.
+He was dropped after reports said he had sent derogatory text messages about his captain, Andrew Strauss, to South Africa players in 2012.
+He was invited back a few months later and his masterful 186 in Mumbai led England to their first series win in India in 28 years.
 The detente was short-lived.
-On the tour to Australia in 2013-14, rumours surfaced of a further deterioration in his relationship with the coach, Andy Flower, and after the series, the ECB brought down the curtain on Pietersen's England career, citing a need to rebuilt "team ethic and philosophy".
+On the tour to Australia in 2013-14, there was a further deterioration in his relationship with coach Andy Flower, and the ECB brought down the curtain on his England career.
+Allegations thrown at many of his team-mates in his autobiography, which was released in October 2014, widened the divide.

 A renowned performance from the great George Headley.
 He became the first person to score two centuries in a Lord's Test, although West Indies still went down by eight wickets to England.
 It was the second time in his career that Headley had made two centuries in a Test, making him only the second person (after Herbert Sutcliffe) to do so.
 Headley's was a one-man show, though.
 Only one other West Indian passed 29 in the match, and England only lost seven wickets in completing victory.